The Library History Buff

 Front and back of an 1868 library ticket (card) for the Young Men's Mercantile Library Association of Cincinnati.

-This library card is for a Sabbath school library dating from 1877.
-Sabbath school libraries were one of the many kinds of public library forerunners that existed in the 18th and 19th centuries.
+school libraries were one of the many kinds of public library forerunners that

-Back of card above.
+of card above.

-A library card for the War Department Library expiring on June 30, 1888.
+A library card for the War Department Library expiring on

 A library card for the Lowell City Library in Massachusetts used in 1886.
 The card states: "Marking of All Sorts on Books is Punishable by Statute With Fine and Imprisonment, and the Directors will Prosecute".
 They didn't mess around.

-A library card for the Boston Public Library expiring on June 30, 1892.
+library card for the Boston Public Library expiring on June 30, 1892.

-This card includes only the holder's number.
+card includes only the holder's number.

 Front and back of a 1909 library card for the St. Paul (MN) Public Library.